Aaron Senne: Professional career

-Senne was drafted by the Miami Marlins in the 10th round of the 2009 Major League Baseball draft.
+Senne was drafted by the Miami Marlins in the 10th round (317th overall) of the 2009 Major League Baseball draft.

 In 2010, Senne played first base for the Jamestown Jammers in the New York–Penn League.
 He missed the entire 2011 season recovering from Tommy John surgery.
-He spent the 2012 season with the Greensboro Grasshoppers of the South Atlantic League, playing first base and left field.
+Senne spent the 2012 season with the Greensboro Grasshoppers of the South Atlantic League, playing first base and left field.
 Injuries continued to plague his performance in 2012 and throughout 2013, during which he also played for the Jupiter Hammerheads.
-During his time in Jupiter, he went 2–15 with a 0.133 batting average.
+During Senne's time in Jupiter, he went 2–15 with a .133 batting average.
 He retired in June 2013.

 On February 7, 2014, Senne, along with fellow retired minor league baseball players Michael Liberto and Oliver Odle, filed a class action lawsuit on behalf of all minor league baseball players, alleging violations of state and federal minimum wage laws.